charvolant/de-calixtinus/README.md

 * Uses dynamic programming to plan camino stages
 * Inspired by TeX layout algorithm
-* Calculate a *penetance* for each stage.
+* Calculate a *penance* for each stage.
-  * "Penetance" is my own in-joke, following a comment by a hotel owner that we'd paid for all our sins at once after a particularly miserable day.
+  * "Penance" is my own in-joke, following a comment by a hotel owner that we'd paid for all our sins at once after a particularly miserable day.
-  * Penetance is used to optimise stages and essentially converts everything into an equivalent of kilometres walked.
+  * Penance is used to optimise stages and essentially converts everything into an equivalent of kilometres walked.
-    * Once you step outsisde your preferred distance band, additional penance will be added to the stage's score.
+    * Once you step outside your preferred distance band, additional penance will be added to the stage's score.
       * There are also hard maximum and minimum distances.
-    * Accomodation is, essentially, the number of extra kilometres you would walk to avoid a particular style of accomodation.
+    * Accommodation is, essentially, the number of extra kilometres you would walk to avoid a particular style of accommodation.
     * There is a "day cost" that factors in the business of having to stop of the night.
       Reducing the day cost to zero will tend to make the program give you a lot of short stages.
       Making the day cost large will cause the program to try to extend the amount of walking that you do each day.
-  * The program works to minimise total penetance but, if you're that sort of pilgrim, it could be made to maximise penetance, instead.
+  * The program works to minimise total penance but, if you're that sort of pilgrim, it could be made to maximise penance, instead.
 * Time is estimated from kilometres travelled
   * [Naismith's Rule](https://en.wikipedia.org/wiki/Naismith%27s_rule) to handles the extra time taken for ascent and descent or, preferentially [Tobler's Hiking Function](https://en.wikipedia.org/wiki/Tobler%27s_hiking_function)
   * [Tranter's corrections](https://en.wikipedia.org/wiki/Naismith%27s_rule#Tranter's_corrections) allow for fatigue and fitness
-  * These are used to build a *percieved* distance travelled, taking into account ascent, descent and building fatigue.
+  * These are used to build a *perceived* distance travelled, taking into account ascent, descent and building fatigue.
 ## Build Notes